-The NMR will be used on both to probe polarization.
 To move from polarized to unpolarized measurements the target polarization will be annihilated using destructive NRM loop field changes and destructive DNP microwave pumping.
 It is also possible to remove LHe in the nose of the target to remove the polarization by heating.
 During unpolarized data taking the incident electron beam heating is enough to remove the thermal equilibrium polarization.

 The NMR measurement will ensure zero polarization.
-The target material will be kept at ~ 1 K for polarized and unpolarized data collection.
+The target material will be kept at ~ 1 K for polarized and unpolarized data collection, and the target field will be held constant for both states as well.
 These consistencies are used to minimize the systematic differences in the polarized and unpolarized data collection.
 To minimize systematic effect over time the polarization condition will be switched twice in a 24 hour period.
 This is expected to account for drift in integrated charge accumulation.